postmarketOS Pursues A Linux-Based, LTS OS For Android Phones

 Another almost dead project!

 Are we ready for LTS phones?
-(Score:4, Interesting)
+(Score:5, Interesting)

 The phone market today seems akin to the PC Market back in the early 90's where they are just starting to settle down on what people want and what can be made, but are we there yet?